Can a Social Media Contest Market Your Book?

 - Woobox – This app connects Facebook and your website and costs as little as $1.00 per month.

-- OfferPop – This app boasts a ton of different types of contest formats for you to try out and gives you some useful metrics as well.
+- OfferPop – This app boasts many different types of contest formats for you to try out and gives you some valuable metrics.
 You can pay per campaign or by the month.

 - Shortstack – Another option for Facebook compatibility and lots of different contest formats.
 Free plans are available.